Criticality in spreading processes without time-scale separation and the critical brain hypothesis: Results

 As for the $q =0$ endpoint to the critical line, $\chi$ diverges when $p = \frac{1}{(2k-1)}$ and $q = 0$, the pure percolation critical point for the Bethe lattice of coordination number $2k$.
 Hence, the critical line contains members belonging to two distinct universality classes.

-To understand the appearance of the $p^{-2/3}$ scaling of the transition point shown in Fig.~\ref{fig:avdists}, we can consider the distribution of outbreaks with only one root.
-These outbreaks are described by a branching process, on a $k$-ary tree, with a branching probability $P_{d1} = (1-\Phi)^{k-1}(1- (1-p)(1-q))$ corresponding to the probability that a daughter branch activates with exactly one parent.
-The probability distribution for the size of the singly rooted outbreak is $P_\text{mergeless}(s) \sim s^{-3/2}\exp[-s / s_m]$, where $s_m = -1 / \ln[ kP_{d1}(\overline{P_{d}}/(1-1/k))^{k-1}]$ (see supplementary equation~(\ref{eq:si_mergeless_sxi_exact})) denotes the characteristic scale above which outbreaks merge and $\overline{P_{d}}$ is the probability a site does not activate, despite having an active parent.
+To understand the appearance of the $p^{-2/3}$ scaling of the transition point shown in Fig.~\ref{fig:avdists}, we can consider the distribution of avalanches with only one root.
+These avalanches are described by a branching process, on a $k$-ary tree, with a branching probability $P_{d1} = (1-\Phi)^{k-1}(1- (1-p)(1-q))$ corresponding to the probability that a daughter branch activates with exactly one parent.
+The probability distribution for the size of the singly rooted avalanche is $P_\text{mergeless}(s) \sim s^{-3/2}\exp[-s / s_m]$, where $s_m = -1 / \ln[ kP_{d1}(\overline{P_{d}}/(1-1/k))^{k-1}]$ (see Eq.~(\ref{eq:mergeless_sxi_exact})) denotes the characteristic scale above which avalanches merge and $\overline{P_{d}}$ is the probability a site does not activate, despite having an active parent.
 Hence, we expect that the exponent $s^{-3/2}$ should be exponentially suppressed at $s_m$.
-In the limit of $p \to 0$ on the critical line (see supplementary equation~(\ref{eq:si_mergeless_sxi_goodprefactor})) $s_m$ scales as:
+In the limit of $p \to 0$ on the critical line (see Eq.~(\ref{eq:mergeless_sxi_goodprefactor})) $s_m$ scales as:

-Combining equations (\ref{eq:phasecurve_scaling}) and (\ref{eq:mergeless_scaling}) shows that the characteristic size before merging scales as $s_m \sim p^{-2/3}$ on the critical line.
+Combining Eqs. (\ref{eq:phasecurve_scaling}) and (\ref{eq:mergeless_scaling}) shows that the characteristic size before merging scales as $s_m \sim p^{-2/3}$ on the critical line.